πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 • If you only post 5 times a month, you don't need us

-Free plan type: Freemium (forever-free) Free posts allowed: 10 per channel per month Platforms: Up to 3 channels (choose from Instagram, Facebook, X, LinkedIn, TikTok, Pinterest, etc.) AI captions on free?
+Free plan type: Freemium (forever-free) Free posts allowed: 10 scheduled per channel at any time (slot frees up once published) Platforms: Up to 3 channels concurrently, lifetime cap of 8 unique channel connections AI captions on free?
 No

 Buffer is the honest answer when someone asks "what's the best actually-free scheduler?"
 It's simple, the UI is pleasant, and the free plan has been around long enough that you can trust it won't disappear next month.